BlockchainCommons/Learning-FROST-from-the-Command-Line/03_1_Creating_FROST_Secret_Shares_with_DKG_Using_CLI.md

 Alice should send her packets out, but she should also receive packages from Bob and Eve.
-For each package that she receives, she enters the identifier of the sender as well as the package:
+For each package that she receives, she enters the identifier of the sender as well as the package into her own `dkg` console:

 ```
 === ROUND 1: RECEIVE PACKAGES ===